HL7/fhir-sdoh-clinicalcare/input/pagecontent/referral_workflow.md

 ### Patient Coordination Workflow

-The [Patient Coordination](referral_workflow.html#patient-coordination-workflow) includes some, but not all the interactions with the patient.
-It provides a way for a referral sources, CPs, and CBOs to ask a patient to do something and track whether or not they have done it and why, and possibly the outcomes.
-In figure 1 below, patient coordination is indicated by a red box on steps 9 and 12.

 | Functional Use Case       |  Description                         | Actors           |
 | ------------------------- | ------------------------------------ | ---------------- |